ent/ent/doc/md/getting-started.md

 ```

 After installing `entc` (the code generator for `ent`), you should have it in your `PATH`.
+If you don't find it your path, you can also run: `go run github.com/facebook/ent/cmd/entc <command>`

 ## Setup A Go Environment